Teri Leigh Teed

 It is my profound belief that there are many mystical places on our wonderful planet that possess the power to heal, to reconnect to us our right balance physically, spiritually, and emotionally.
 Sometimes the seemingly ordinary, seen in detail or in a different light, can open us to the possibilities that surround us.
 We need only to open our hearts and minds, and our eyes will find them.

 In my childhood, walking through the marshes of my home state and visiting the Blue Ridge Mountains at the ends of summers brought this serenity to me.
-My sincere hope is that these personal stories and artwork will help you find your own inner peace, and perhaps bring a remembrance of who you are.”
+Now I call the mountains of Western North Carolina my home, near the lovely town of Sylva.
+My intent is that these personal stories and artwork will help you find your own inner peace, and perhaps bring a remembrance of who you are.

 What is Healing Spirit Art ©

 While meditating in early 2005, the name for my artwork came into focus: “Healing Spirit Art ©”.
 At the time, I was rediscovering my childhood penchants for creating art through writing stories and poetry and taking photographs, and i was also learning healing arts like Reiki, crystal healing, yoga and dowsing.
 This name represents and consists of my creative endeavors: fine art photography, stories, poetry and songs, along with onstage musical productions.
-Since 2005, Healing Spirit Art ©: has been the name of my website and artwork.
+Since 2005, Healing Spirit Art © has been the name of my artwork and website, which blends fine art nature and landscape photography, writing, poetry, and songs with positive, inspirational and healing thoughts and energies.

 Seasons of the South ©

 A passionate advocate of animal welfare, environmental protection, and sustainable agriculture, Teri is the author of “Seasons of the South, the Original Home Grown Musical and Storytelling Show ©” celebrating the natural beauty of the South, and dedicated to raising awareness for sustainable/regenerative agriculture.
-The second annual performance at the Fine Arts Center in Camden, SC on April 17, 2015 honored Earth Day and was an official part of the Earth Day Networks 2015 site.
+The performance honored Earth Day and was an official part of the Earth Day Networks site.
 Teri has written and performs her original folk/bluegrass/Americana songs celebrating the South, including “What is the South”, “Take Me Back to Carolina”, “Back Where the Rhododendrons Grow”, and the heartwarming tribute to a Civil War family and forgiveness, “Candle for John”.

 A graduate of Sotheby’s Institute, London, Teri received her M.A.
 Decorative Arts and Historic Interiors from the University of Buckingham, England and was employed by HM Queen Elizabeth II.
-Her artwork has been exhibited in juried shows in North Carolina and South Carolina, including the international Piccolo Spoleto Festival, and she is a recipient of Awards of Excellence in Manhattan Arts International juried exhibitions.
+Her artwork has been exhibited in juried shows in North Carolina and South Carolina, including the international Piccolo Spoleto Festival and the Smoky Mountain Sampler, and she is a recipient of Awards of Excellence in Manhattan Arts International juried exhibitions.
 A Featured Artist in the Manhattan Arts International program www.manhattanarts.com, she is also a contributing author and artist for the Healing Power of Art and Artists online magazine Healing Power of Art & Artists.

 A native of Columbia, SC now based near the town of Sylva in the Blue Ridge Mountains of western North Carolina, Teri is a featured artist (photography, literature and music) in the North Carolina Artists Council and a member of the Jackson County Arts Council.